Meet Our Teachers

 Whitney Mathis

-A North Carolina native, Whitney now resides in Kentucky where she serves her church in Ladies’ Ministry and enjoys small-town life with her husband, Greg, and three boys, Coram, Judah, and Barrett.
+A North Carolina native, Whitney now resides in Kentucky where she serves her church alongside her husband and cares for their four children.
 Whitney spent ten years in the public school system as a primary grades teacher, often assigned to nurture at-risk student groups.
-She enjoys warm cups of coffee in the morning, reading, watching (and waiting for) the Olympics, and obedience competitions with her spirited Welsh Terrier, Lottie.
-The vision of HLN brought her here!
+She was the lead Kindergarten teacher at HLN from 2023-2024.
+Her hobbies have included hiking, reading, watching (and waiting for) the Olympics, and obedience competitions with her spirited Welsh Terrier, Lottie.
+She enjoys caring for her backyard chickens and works hard to master the art of sourdough bread making.
+The culture and vision of HLN brought her here!

 Michael Milovancev